aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPSM or Online App" h2="Export OTT to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to PPSM conversion is a necessary process for many businesses and organizations.
+OTT is a file format used for creating and editing documents, while PPSM is a presentation format used for creating and editing presentations.
+Converting OTT to PPSM allows users to create presentations from documents, which can be used for a variety of purposes, such as creating presentations for meetings, conferences, and other events.

+<h2>How Aspose.Total Helps for OTT to PPSM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPSM conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate OTT to PPSM conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert OTT to PPSM.
+The process involves loading the OTT file using Aspose.Words for C++ and converting it to HTML, then loading the HTML via PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation, and saving it as PPSM.
+This process is quick and easy, and can be done with minimal effort.
+Aspose.Total for C++ also offers a wide range of other features, such as the ability to convert documents to other formats, create and edit presentations, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}